ts0ron/landing-gen-backend/README.md

 11. Admin actions

 - Add all Assets layout for admin to manage.
-- including deleting an asset.
+- Allow admin to delete an asset, i.e. deleting its landing page.
 - marking asset as forbidden - which blocks the app from creating landing page for that asset.

+12. Add Image generator to have more option to customize the landing page per asset.

 ## License